slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "Changing your interpretation of your past is often just as good as changing your past."
 -- Naval Ravikant*

-> *"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
--- Saying*

 > *"This moment will just be another story someday."
 -- Stephen Chbosky*

 > *"I can’t go back to yesterday because I was a different person then."
 -- Lewis Carroll*

-> *"Stop looking for happiness in the same place where you lost it."
+> *"Stop looking for happiness in the same place where you lost it." (...)
--- Saying*

-> *"He’d wasted most of his life thinking he’d wasted most of his life’*
+"He’d wasted most of his life thinking he’d wasted most of his life." (...)
+"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
+-- Anonymouss*

 > *"Never regret something that once made you smile."
 -- Amber Deckers*